 If given the liberty, some will visit their backpack EVERY SINGLE CHANCE THEY GET.
 Set expectations, and stick to ’em.

-All of these easy classroom organization ideas and tips for an elementary classroom will have your classroom running efficiently in no time!
+These easy classroom organization ideas and tips for an elementary setting will have your little corner of the school running efficiently in no time!

 Happy teaching and learning!